nattdecodes/caesar-decipherer/README.md

 # 🥗 Caesar Decipherer
 **No need to know the key!**

-A caesar cipher decipherer where the key and the deciphered message is calculated (see below for how it works)
+A caesar cipher decipherer where the key and the deciphered message are automatically calculated (see below for how it works)

 ## How It Works
 This command-line Python decipherer uses natural language processing to automatically decipher encrypted messages without requiring a key input.